Who was Alexander Litvinenko?

 Mr Lugovoi and Mr Kovtun both denied any responsibility for the death and at a news conference in Moscow Mr Lugovoi repeatedly stressed his innocence and claimed Mr Litvinenko was a British spy who might have been killed by the British security services.

-The office of the prosecutor general in Moscow was quick to point out Mr Lugovoi could not and would not be extradited because the constitution prevented the extradition of Russian citizens.
+The office of the prosecutor general in Moscow was quick to declare that Mr Lugovoi could not and would not be extradited because the constitution prevented the extradition of Russian citizens.

-In July 2007, Anglo-Russian tensions turned into an ugly spat with four Russian and four British diplomats expelled from their respective embassies.
+In July 2007, British-Russian tensions turned into an ugly spat with four Russian and four British diplomats expelled from their respective embassies.

-Britain broke off links with the Russian security services and, although relations have thawed, David Cameron refused to renew links between MI6 and the FSB when he visited Moscow last year.
+The UK broke off links with the Russian security services and, although relations have thawed, David Cameron refused to renew links between MI6 and the FSB when he visited Moscow in 2011.

 After pre-inquest reviews in September and December 2012, the date for the inquest into Mr Litvinenko's death was set at 1 May 2013.